 With villages situated at an altitude of 10,000 to 15,000 feet above sea level, stargazing at such a high altitude is one of the best things to do in Spiti.
 You can just sit and look up to the heaven, and spot a zillion stars right away.
 And if fortune favors you at that time, you might also spot a shooting star.

 Best places for stargazing in Spiti: Tabo, Dhankar, Losar, Komik, and Kibber

-While it’s not a popular thing to do, it definitely is a unique experience to have in Spiti.
+While it’s not a popular, it definitely is one of the unique things to do in Spiti Valley in December.
 The villages of Langza and Hikkim are wrapped up with fossils so much that it’s impossible to look around and not find one out at all.
 And if you fail to find any, worry not.
 The local kids might just come around to sell them as souvenirs to you.

 Best places for fossil hunting in Spiti: Langza and Hikkim village

 Tip: Look for fossils patiently when you’re in the village as finding one initially might take more than five minutes.

 Be it lunching in a monastery or indulging in local delicacies at a local cafe, Spiti has a lot of surprises in store for its foodie tourists.
 Spitian bread, dal, rice, and vegetable is like a staple cuisine served across the valley, which is enough to relish the taste admired in the local culture.

 Best place to eat in Spiti: Key Monastery, The Himalayan Cafe, and Sol Cafe

 Tip: Prefer visiting a monastery for lunch if you have to pick between it and a cafe, as the former would offer a more blissful experience.